As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 We set the sales reps and sales leader expectations specifically, and we share this with them as if it is a sales meeting.

-One great lesson I have learned about change management for all of you sales leaders out there who are struggling is if you can relate whatever activity you are trying to change the behavior of to an activity your people already understand inherently, for example, the sales motion, you will have a significantly higher likelihood of true change management and progression of whatever opportunity you're trying to face.
+If you can relate whatever activity you're trying to change the behavior of to an activity your people already understand inherently (the sales motion, for example), you'll have a significantly higher likelihood of true change management and progression of whatever opportunity you're trying to face.

 The sales rep

-For example, for us, when we set the expectations of our sales reps coming prepared to the meeting, we look at it as the sales rep runs this meeting, and the leader is the actual customer, the leader is being sold to essentially.
+For example, for us, when we set the expectations of our sales reps coming prepared to the meeting – we look at it as the sales rep runs this meeting, and the leader is the actual customer.
+The leader is being sold to, essentially.

 • What's happening to them once they've been in nurture for 60 days, and they need to fall out?
-And

 • How are they working with the BDR?